 At 8.45 on a Monday morning, two of my sisters, the girls and I boarded a National Express coach from Cheltenham to London.
 This direct journey was due to take just under three hours but let’s face it, public transport never runs on time.
 Or so I thought.

-National Express offers coach travel to London from anywhere for as little as £6 per adult.
+National Express coaches offer coach travel to London from anywhere for as little as £6 per adult.
 Children are half price.
 On top of that, travelling by National Express allows you to take advantage of 2 for 1 offers at several top attractions including Madame Tussauds and Shrek’s Adventure.
-Full details of prices and offers are available on the National Express website.
+Full details of prices and offers are available on the National Express coaches website.

 The coach rolled away at bang on 9am, exactly on schedule.
 We were expecting to arrive at 11.50 but by 11.30, we were in the bus station unloading our bags.
 Arriving early gave us a bit longer to explore the city before checking into our accommodation, so we headed straight for the Science Museum for the afternoon.